fedesenmartin/fedesenmartin/README.md

 I am ✨Federico Senmartin✨ a software developer from Buenos Aires.

+🛠️ Currently Working On:
-- 🛠️ I'm currently focused on mobile and Bluetooth technologies.
+I'm actively engaged in projects focused on mobile and Bluetooth technologies, exploring innovative applications and integrations.

-- 🖥️ I've worked in software factories on a wide range of projects.
+🌱 Professional Experience:
+With experience across various software development environments, I’ve contributed to diverse projects in software factories, ranging from mobile applications to backend systems.

+🖥️ DevOps & Automation Enthusiast:
-- 🌱 I enjoy automating deployments to production and other environments to save time.
+I’m passionate about automating deployments across production and staging environments, optimizing workflows to improve efficiency and reliability.

-- 🌎 I’m fluent in both Spanish and English.
+🌎 Languages:
+Fluent in Spanish and English, allowing me to collaborate effectively in bilingual teams.

-- ⚡ Fun fact: I have a private pilot license.
+⚡ Fun Fact:
+I’m a licensed private pilot, combining my love for technology with a passion for aviation.

 Languages and Tools: